-(1) RSUs issued under our equity compensation plans do not require payment by the recipient to us at the time of vesting.
-As such, the weighted-average exercise price does not take these awards into account.

-- (2) Includes 1,500,000 shares available for future issuance under the Akamai Technologies, Inc. Amended and Restated 1999 Employee Stock Purchase Plan, as amended, which we refer to herein as the 1999 Employee Stock Purchase Plan.
+- (1) RSUs issued under our equity compensation plans do not require payment by the recipient to us at the time of vesting.
+As such, the weighted-average exercise price does not take these awards into account. - (2) Includes 1,500,000 shares available for future issuance under the Akamai Technologies, Inc. Amended and Restated 1999 Employee Stock Purchase Plan, as amended, which we refer to herein as the 1999 Employee Stock Purchase Plan.
 At our 2002 Annual Meeting of Stockholders, our stockholders approved an evergreen provision for the 1999 Employee Stock Purchase Plan pursuant to which the number of shares available for issuance automatically increases to up to 1,500,000 shares each June 1 and December 1, subject to an aggregate cap of 20,000,000 shares. - (3) Consists of stock options and other equity rights, such as DSUs and RSUs, issuable under the Akamai Technologies, Inc. Second Amended and Restated 1998 Stock Incentive Plan, which we refer to herein as the 1998 Stock Incentive Plan, the 1999 Employee Stock Purchase Plan, the Akamai Technologies, Inc. 2006 Stock Incentive Plan, which refer to herein as the 2006 Stock Incentive Plan, the Akamai Technologies, Inc. 2009 Stock Incentive Plan, which we refer to herein as the 2009 Stock Incentive Plan and the 2013 Stock Incentive Plan.
-The 1998 Stock Incentive Plan expired in 2008; the 2006 Stock Incentive Plan expired in 2016; the 2009 Stock Incentive Plan expired in 2019; and the Akamai Technologies, Inc. 2001 Stock Incentive Plan, which we refer to herein as the 2019; the reference plan expired in 2019; and the Akamai Technologies, Inc. 2001 Stock Incentive Plan, which we refer to herein as the 2011; therefore, no additional shares are available for issuance under such plans. - (4) Excludes stock options to purchase up to 2,626 shares of our common stock.
+The 1998 Stock Incentive Plan expired in 2008; the 2006 Stock Incentive Plan expired in 2016; the 2009 Stock Incentive Plan expired in 2019; and the Akamai Technologies, Inc. 2001 Stock Incentive Plan, which we refer to herein as the 2001 Stock Incentive Plan expired in 2011; therefore, no additional shares are available for issuance under such plans. - (4) Excludes stock options to purchase up to 2,626 shares of our common stock.
 Such stock options, having a weighted average exercise price of \$24.20 per share, were issued pursuant to stock plans assumed in connection with our acquisitions of Blaze Software, Inc. and Prolexic Technologies, Inc. No future equity awards may be issued under these plans.
 (5) Consists of stock options issuable under the Cotendo Inc. Amended and Restated 2008 Stock Plan, which we refer to herein as the Cotendo Plan.